Lori Lightfoot Inauguration: Chicago's first openly gay, African American woman officially sworn in as mayor

 David Zalig worked on Lightfoot's campaign, and wanted to be there to watch it all come full circle.

-Lightfoot is standing by her policy of openness, transparency and change and residents are counting on that.
+Lightfoot is standing by her policy of openness, transparency and change.
+Residents are counting on that.

 "I think she will do everything she can to do that.
 Of course, she is going to get opposition.
 I know that she is gonna get push back, but I think she is gonna get her way," said Valerie Burgest, who is attending the inauguration ceremony.